-As the group decended towards the counselor, I practically ran into the hallway.
-I lept into action, and stood defiantly in front of the counselor.
+As the group descended towards the counselor, I practically ran into the hallway.
+I lept into action and stood defiantly in front of the counselor.
 My declaration of “crew, get back to your stations immediately” was met with comments about how my “kind” were just as bad as the “splicer-babies”.
-The situation was much worse than I had first thought, and at the rate it was escalating, I was sure it would quickly get completely out of hand.
+The situation was much worse than I had first thought, and at the rate that it was escalating, I was sure it would quickly get completely out of hand.
 Thinking fast, I ordered “Counselor, follow me to the command station.”
-As the arguments began about why I would be taking “one of them” up to the command deck, I let out a sigh of relief as my plan had worked.
-They were more concerned about my announcement than in our actions.
+As the arguments began about why I would be taking “one of those things” up to the command deck, I let out a sigh of relief as my plan had worked.
+They were more concerned about my announcement than about our actions.

 As soon as the counselor and I got into the lift, I gave a command to the computer to emergency close the elevator door and proceed to the command deck.
 In a swift motion, we were now safe from our would-be attackers.
 It’s disturbing that these people were our colleagues, and, we thought, our friends.
 As we arrived at the command deck, I was in for another surprise.
 As we walked towards the front of the deck, it became clear that the entire command station was completely empty.
 No one was here to guide the ship, as everyone had left their post to join in the riot downstairs.
 It was clear that this was no longer merely a situation of disrespect for my position, it was tantamount to downright mutiny.

-I quickly ordered the computer to set the systems to high alert, and to lock all doors on the senior staff wing of the upper deck.
+I quickly ordered the computer to set the systems to high alert and to lock all doors on the senior staff wing of the upper deck.
 Then I called down to the holding cells.
 “All security personnel report to the senior staff wing.
 All of the officers in that area are to be taken to the holding cells for inciting a brawl.”
-I had debated adding the word “mutiny” to the end my order, but thought better of it.
+I had debated adding the word “mutiny” to the end of my order but thought better of it.
 It’s better not to use heated language, as that could make the situation worse.
 As the counselor and I reached the central command station on the bridge, I called down to the rear of the upper deck.
 I knew that it was necessary to contact the junior staff, as we still had a ship that needed to be properly looked after.
-I ordered the highest ranking among the junior officers to report to the command deck.
-The rest would likely be relocated to the senior staff section, as soon as things calm down, and I had the time to properly assess the situation.
+I ordered the highest-ranking among the junior officers to report to the command deck and ordered the rest of the junior officers to report to the senior staff wing.
+They’d likely remain there for a while.
+The exact length would have to be determined once things calm down, and I had the time to properly assess the situation.

 I sighed and shrugged my shoulders.
 “I really wish I could, but that’s not an option right now.
 My authority has been challenged, and I really have to let the rest of the crew know that everything is to continue as usual.”
 She looked me straight in the eye and responded, “There’s nothing usual about this.
 It’s been over a century since this kind of behavior has occurred on this ship, at least violence on this level.
 No one on the ship today has ever experienced this kind of behavior.”